 About the Texas Municipal League

 The Texas Municipal League exists solely to provide services to Texas cities.
+The purpose of the League--Empowering Texas cities to serve their citizens.
 Since its formation in 1913, the League's mission has remained the same: to serve the needs and advocate the interests of its members.

 |Population||Number of Member Cities|